 Students are not permitted to have staff private e-mail address contact but may contact staff through their school email address at the behest of teacher.
-Communication with students will also be carried out using FireFly.
-In the sixth form, twitter can be used as a communication tool.
-The Tweets used MUST be appropriate and not violate the staff conduct policy.
+Communication with students will also be carried out using Firefly.
+In the Sixth Form, X (formally Twitter) can be used as a communication tool, i.e subjects may have an X account to share relevant articles.
+Any posts, comments or 'Tweets' used must be appropriate and not violate the staff conduct policy.